‘Are you going to shoot me?’ Woman asks before police fatally shot her

 “While none of us can fully understand the depths of their pain, all of us can remember them in our prayers and give them the time and space to deal with this heartbreaking turn of events.”

-Belford said previously the officers immediately began rendering aid, with the assistance of an emergency room physician who happened to be at the store.
+Belford said previously the officers immediately began rendering aid, with the assistance of an emergency room physician who happened to be nearby.
 Blendon Township police did not release footage showing officers rendering aid.
 A news release from the police department said paramedics arrived on scene within nine minutes of being called.

 Blendon Township police has not said if officers found alcohol in the car with Young.